StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 ### ORDER BY

-Since version 3.0, the primary key and sort key are decoupled in the Primary Key model.
+Since version 3.0, the primary key and sort key are decoupled in the Primary Key table.
 The sort key is specified by the `ORDER BY` keyword and can be the permutation and combination of any columns.

 > **NOTICE**
 >